24 Beste Bijbelverzen over de Kerk

 Efeziërs 4:2-3

-“Wees volledig bescheiden en zachtmoedig; Heb geduld met elkaar in liefde.
-Alles in het werk stellen om de eenheid van de Geest te bewaren door de band van vrede.”
+“Wees volkomen nederig en zachtmoedig; wees geduldig, verdraag elkaar in liefde.
+Span u in om de eenheid van de Geest te bewaren door de band van de vrede.”

 Reflectie: This is a prescription for relational health.
 Humility, gentleness, and patience are the emotional postures that create safety and defuse conflict.
 They are the antithesis of the defensiveness and aggression that fracture relationships.
 The phrase “make every effort” acknowledges that this is hard, intentional work.
 The “bond of peace” is the beautiful, tranquil result of a community that cultivates these tender-hearted virtues.